-Inter-connection of KTM Komuter with other rail systems
+Inter-connectivity with other rail systems

 The KTM Komuter is an important component of the Integrated Klang Valley Rail Transit System.

-Transfer between KTM lines
+Transfer between KTM Komuter Lines

 Transfers between the two KTM Komuter lines (Port Klang Line and Seremban Line) can be done at the following stations easily:

 To transfer between the KTM Komuter and the LRT network, these are the stations accommodate easy transfer within short walking distance.